-As we were reminded last night in the chamber by the presence of Lt, Richard Collins' III parents, unchecked hate can fester and lead to tragic outcomes.
+As we know all too well these days, unchecked hate can fester and lead to tragic outcomes.
 Developing more effective policies to address the increase in violence directed at individuals because of their race, gender, religion and the like is essential.
-Since 2016, incidents of hate crimes have spiked dramatically.
-In 2016 and 2017 alone, police reported 693 hate crimes, nearly double the number of crimes reported in the previous two years.
-The stories range from swastikas and racial epithets spray painted at a Howard County high school to a noose hanging near a diverse Montgomery County elementary school, and from an aggravated assault on a gay man in Baltimore and tragically to the murder of Army 2nd Lt.
+According to a recent F.B.I. report, hate crimes in the United States rose to their highest level in more than a decade.
+The F.B.I. reported 953 anti-Semitic hate crimes in 2019, a 14 percent increase from the previous year and the most since 2008.
+In Maryland, the stories range from swastikas and racial epithets spray painted at a Howard County high school to a noose hanging near a diverse Montgomery County elementary school.
+They include an aggravated assault on a gay man in Baltimore and, tragically, the murder of Army 2nd Lt.
 Richard Collins III in College Park.
 This disturbing growing trend has victimized individuals and terrorized larger community and faith-based groups.